Hip and Knee Pain Relief

 Everything You Need to Know About Hip and Knee Pain

-Are your knees feel painful, or even feel as if they may buckle underneath you without warning?
+Are your knees feeling painful, or even feel as if they may buckle underneath you without warning?
 Do sharp pains in your hip make it difficult to get up in the mornings, move about during the day, and lie back down at night?

 Hip joint pain and knee pain can seriously interfere with your life, especially if you are dealing with both.
 Whichever may be paining you, physical therapy can help get to the root of your problem safely and comfortably, without the need for harmful drugs or surgery.
 Request a free screening with Physical Therapy of Melissa to relieve your hip and knee pain altogether, sparing you the need for potentially harmful medication or surgical correction.